 What is AIOps?

-Boiled down to a single phrase, AIOps is a digital assistant for systems administrators.
+Artificial Intelligence for IT Operations, is a term coined by Gartner.
+AIOps applies and is powered by two core technologies that continue to go through a riveting pace of development - Big Data and Machine Learning (ML).
+Down to a single phrase, effective AIOps is a digital assistant for systems administrators.
 Think Siri, or Alexa.
-Instead of turning lightbulbs on, randomly buying stuff for you from Amazon, or playing the wrong song, AIOps is about being a digital assistant for your datacenter.
+Instead of turning lightbulbs on, randomly buying stuff for you from Amazon, or playing the wrong song, AIOps is about being a digital assistant for your data center.

 In most cases, "Artificial Intelligence" is anything but intelligent.
 This is not exactly a secret.
 Apple Maps still randomly tells people to do crazy things like drive off bridges, or get lost in the desert, even 8 years after the first snarky news reports emerged.
 Letting AI anywhere near our precious mission-critical workloads sounds like pure lunacy!

 Google was founded in September of 1998.
-By the year 2000 its competitors were three and four years older than it.
-Google began indexing the web in 1996, but its prominent competitors had started in 1994, given them at least two years head start in indexing the web, and another two years head start in gathering data about user search behaviour.
+By the year 2000, its competitors were three and four years older than it.
+Google began indexing the web in 1996, but its prominent competitors had started in 1994, giving them at least two years head start in indexing the web, and another two years head starts in gathering data about user search behavior.
 So how did this tiny startup end up being less awful than the competition?

 This is the kind of AI that underpins AIOps.
-Every vendor's approach is different, but most boil down to some form of software that comes pre-loaded with some basic knowledge, and a learning engine that learns about your data center and/or applications, and how IT practitioners actually go about solving problems.
+Every vendor's approach is different, but most boil down to some form of software that comes pre-loaded with some basic knowledge, and a learning engine that learns about your data center and/or applications, microservices, analyses data, and tools for IT practitioners to actually solve problems.

 The above is rather vague.
-Most people who work in IT could guess that AI-anything involves some flavour of machine learning.
+Most people who work in IT could guess that AI-anything involves some flavor of analytics and machine learning.
 Isn't there something more specific that can be said?

-Again, the answer is both yes and no. Beyond the generalization provided above, the AIOps solutions offered by vendors really start to differ.
-Some AIOps solutions are heavily infrastructure-focused.
+Again, the answer is both yes and no. Beyond the generalization provided above, the AIOps technology offered by vendors really starts to differ.
+Some AIOps platforms are heavily infrastructure-focused.
 Others are aimed at helping developers.
-AIMS is an AIOps solution focused on application administration and application insight.
-AIOps comes in flavours.
+AIMS is an AIOps provider focused on application administration and application insight.
+AIOps comes in flavors.

-Put aside for a moment how awful most ticketing systems are, and think about what a ticketing system is supposed to be.
-In a perfect world, ticketing systems not only serve as a means to track what needs to be done, they are also a knowledge base.
+Put aside for a moment how awful the customer experience of most ticketing systems is, and think about what a ticketing system is supposed to be.
+In a perfect world, ticketing systems not only serve as a means to track what needs to be done, but they are also a knowledge base.
 If the humans involved do their jobs, every problem that IT encounters is logged in the ticketing system, along with a root cause analysis, and the eventual solution.

 On day 1, the ticketing system is nothing more than a glorified to-do list.
 Ten years in, however, the knowledge contained in that ticketing system is absolutely invaluable.
 Hypothetically, of course.